sockeon/docs/docs/api-reference.md

-# PHP WebSocket API Reference
+# WebSocket & HTTP API Reference

-This document provides detailed technical reference for implementing WebSockets in PHP using the Sockeon package.
-Use this comprehensive guide to understand all available classes, methods, and configuration options for building real-time web applications with socket programming.
+This document provides detailed technical reference for Sockeon's dual-protocol capabilities, covering both WebSocket and HTTP implementations.
+Use this comprehensive guide to understand all available classes, methods, and configuration options for building applications that leverage both real-time WebSocket communication and HTTP request handling.

 ## Core Classes